IBM/zopeneditor-sample/README.md

     - `zowe files ul ftds "SAMPLE.CUSTFILE" "USER1.SAMPLE.CUSTFILE"`
     - `zowe files ul ftds "SAMPLE.TRANFILE" "USER1.SAMPLE.TRANFILE"`

+Once uploaded, click on the COBOL dataset members to open them in the editor.
+You see that the extension `.cbl` was added to the member based on the property group settings we defined earlier.
+Based on those settings the editor is now using COBOL syntax highlight as well as provided all the other language server features that we had explored earlier.
+Making changes and saving will write back to the MVS dataset member directly.

+Although not relevant for execution of the program, note, that you can also drag and drop in the other direction.
+To try it out,
+- Drag and drop the dataset `USER1.SAMPLE.COBOL` from the right Remote Systems explorer into the Files explorer.
+- Once, the operation finises, you will see a new folder hierarchy, such as `USER1 > SAMPLE > COBOL` being created with the two COBOL programs inside.

-Before executing the `RUN.jcl` that contains the COMPILE, LINK, and RUN steps you need to adjust the dataset names again.
+Before executing the `RUN.jcl` that contains the COMPILE, LINK, and RUN steps for our program you need to adjust the dataset names again.

 - Click `RUN.jcl` in the File view to open it in the JCL editor.
 - Perform the same Find-Replace operation described above replacing `HLQ.` with your TSO username.